midtown-ai/www/docs/glossary/r.md

  See also [R], [Resilient Backpropagation Algorithm]

-## RoseTTAFold Diffusion
+## RoseTTAFold (RF) Diffusion Model
-## RF Diffusion

  A diffusion model for protein design

  A team led by Baker Lab scientists Joseph Watson, David Juergens, Nate Bennett, Brian Trippe, and Jason Yim has created a powerful new way to design proteins by combining structure prediction networks and generative diffusion models.
 The team demonstrated extremely high computational success and tested hundreds of A.I.-generated proteins in the lab, finding that many may be useful as medications, vaccines, or even new nanomaterials.

- Similar to the [DALL-E model] and other [Denoising Diffusion Probabilistic Models][DDPM] that are used to generate images, we have developed a guided diffusion model for generating new proteins.
+ Similar to the [DALL-E model] and other [Denoising Diffusion Probabilistic Models (DDPM)] that are used to generate images, we have developed a guided diffusion model for generating new proteins.
 With prior design methods, tens of thousands of molecules may have to be tested before finding a single one that performs as intended.
 Using the new design method, dubbed RF Diffusion, the team had to test as little as one per design challenge.

  RF Diffusion outperforms existing protein design methods across a broad range of problems, including topology-constrained protein monomer design, protein binder design, symmetric oligomer design, enzyme active site scaffolding, and symmetric motif scaffolding for therapeutic and metal-binding protein design.
 Highlights include a picomolar binder generated through pure computation and a series of novel symmetric assemblies experimentally confirmed by electron microscopy.